wiseodd/probgenai.github.io/docs/index.md

 ### Prerequisites

 There are no formal prerequisites.
-But, Because GenAI is inherently probabilistic, some basic knowledge of the following is necessary.
+But, since GenAI is inherently probabilistic, some knowledge of the following is necessary.

 :::tip